benjaminkitson/hoenn-pokedex-mvp/README.md

-A Hoenn Pokédex API + web app!
+A (very basic) Hoenn Pokédex API + web app, with Vanilla JS and Express

 After my issues navigating the PokéApi - It's great, but hardly beginner-friendly, and I have to assume needlessly in-depth for a lot of users - I've decided to have a go at my own one.
 It's MUCH smaller in size, and only extends to the first 386 Pokémon.
 I've included the Node script I used to extract and assemble the data from the PokéApi, so anyone can pretty much replicate this if they really feel they need all 1000+ pokémon.